G265Dev/G265Dev/README.md

 ## Hi there 👋
-I like to create stuff on Windows and Linux.
+I enjoy creating and experimenting with software on both Windows and Linux, while tinkering with all kinds of computer hardware.

 ##
 <div align='center'>